sonic-net/DASH/dash-pipeline/README-dash-docker.md

 1. Create (or ask a maintainer to create) a branch in the `Azure/DASH` project.
 This will be used for publishing new docker images and perform the final pull-request into `main`.
 For this example we'll call the branch `featureX`.
 2. Create a fork, or update an existing one (`git pull`), and `git checkout featureX`.
 3. Create a new branch of this one, e.g. `git checkout -b featureX-dev`.
 This will be used to push changes to the `featureX` branch to effect docker image publishing.
 (Make sure you begin from the `featureX` branch before making the new one!)
 4. Create or modify Dockerfiles, associated `.env` files containing image names and tags, Makefiles, etc. Build and test this new work in your development machine.
-All Docker images are stored to and retrieved from the local machine's docker environment.
+All Docker images are stored to and retrieved from the host machine's docker environment.
 5. Commit and push changes to the forked project repo.
 This will trigger CI pipelines in the fork only.
 The main CI job will fail because it won't be able to pull the new docker images since they have not been published yet.
 6. Do a pull request from `featureX-dev` in your fork, to the `featureX` branch in the main repo.
 This will trigger CI actions to build and publish the new docker images.
 In parallel it will attempt a CI pipeline run to build and test everything, which will likely fail because required new images won't be published yet.
 7. Re-run the failed CI job, which should pass this time.
 From here you can proceed to step 8 (final PR) or return to step 4 and continue incremental development in your fork.
 Assuming the newly-published docker image published in step 6 is satisfactory, you can do more work on your fork and pushes to your forked project will trigger CI runs which should pass, since new docker images got published.
 If you need to make more docker updates, repeat steps 4-7 as needed.